Rolls-Royce–Bentley L-series V8 engine: 6.75-Litre

 Starting in 1970 for the 1971 model year, the stroke of the V8 engine was increased from 3.6 to 3.9 in, thereby increasing the engine capacity to 6750 cc.
 Known as the Six and Three-Quarter Litre or simply the Six and Three-Quarter, it is the most widely produced and well known of all the versions.

 The power output of the 6.75-litre over the 6.25-litre version was not very significant at the outset, the emphasis having been on increased torque.
-The plethora of revisions introduced throughout its life were primarily to comply with emissions; one of the most notable changes was the new firing order of 1-5-4-8-6-3-7-2 introduced in 1987.
-With improved tuning and the addition of turbochargers, the 6.75-litre became one of the world's most powerful automobile engines and enormously enhanced the image of Bentley as a sporting car maker.
+The plethora of revisions introduced throughout the engine's life were primarily to comply with ever-increasing legislative emissions requirements and many of these would indeed reduce power output; by 1994, turbocharging had been brought in across the entire Rolls-Royce and Bentley range, to finally overcome this problem.
+However, two of the most notable early changes were, first, Bosch fuel injection, offered as an option in the American market in 1986, then standard from early 1987 with a revised firing order.
+With 232bhp @ 4320 and 336 lb-ft of torque, this is the most powerful normally aspirated production version of the engine ever made; by 1989, the output had dropped to 220 bhp and 325 lb-ft of torque.
+However, the firing order produced an idling characteristic that Rolls-Royce owners disliked; these rare cars can be identified from the driver's seat by their 'gentle rocking' tick-over.
+As a result, second, the previous carburetor-equipped engine's firing order of 1-5-4-8-6-3-7-2 was quickly re-introduced later that same year, 1987, to produce the smoothness the fuel injected engine is now famous for.
+With electronic engine management, improved tuning and the addition of turbochargers, the 6.75-litre became one of the world's most powerful automobile engines and enormously enhanced the image of Bentley as a sporting car maker.